‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 Daniel Scheck - Physiotherapist

-Paulina von Wieding - therapist for regenerative nutrition
+Paulina von Wieding - Therapist for regenerative nutrition

 Joshua Sauren - Research Director of MOJO Cryotherapy